Dolores Cacuango

-Dolores Cacuango (26 October 1881, Pesillo, Cayambe, Ecuador – 23 April 1971, Yanahuayco), also known as Mamá Doloreyuk, was a pioneer in the fight for indigenous and farmers rights in Ecuador.
-She stood out in the political arena and was one of the first activists of Ecuadorian feminism, between '30s and '60s.
+Dolores Cacuango (26 October 1881, Pesillo, Cayambe, Ecuador – 23 April 1971, Yanahuayco), also known as Mamá Doloreс, was a pioneer in the fight for indigenous and farmers rights in Ecuador.
+She stood out in the political arena and was one of the first activists of Ecuadorian feminism, between the 1930s and 1960s.
 She founded the Federación Ecuatoriana de Indios (FEI) in 1944 with the help of Ecuador's Communist Party.

 Biography

-Dolores Cacuango was born in 1881 in San Pablo Urco on the Pesillo Hacienda near Cayambe, Ecuador.
-Her parents were indigenous called "peones concierto", who worked in the hacienda without being paid.
-She grew up with her parents, she had no access to education due to her lack of resources.
-When she was fifteen years old, she worked for the owner of the hacienda as a domestic servant and was struck by the disparity between the living conditions between the landlords and the peons.
-Dolores never learnt how to read or write, which was one of the first reasons to motivate her to improve indigenous education.
+Dolores Cacuango was born in 1881 in San Pablo Urco on the Pesillo Hacienda near Cayambe, Ecuador, of parents of indigenous heritage.
+Her parents were peons, who worked in haciendas as unpaid laborers.
+Growing up, she had no access to education due to lack of resources.
+At the age of fifteen, she worked for the owner of the hacienda as a domestic servant and was struck by the disparity between the living conditions of the landlords and the peons.

+Dolores never learned how to read or write.
 She learned Spanish in Quito, where she worked as a housemaid at a young age.

+During her political life, she led many rebellions against the systemic abuse of the owners of haciendas (hacendados) and their administrators.
+She was a key figure in the indigenous struggle leading towards the Land Reform law in Ecuador, which was promulgated in October 1973.
+She had also promoted the foundation of bilingual schools; in 1946 she founded the first school of its kind in Ecuador, which taught in both Quechua and Spanish.

-One of the political influences of Caucango was Juan Albamocho, an indigene who used to dress up as a beggar and ask for charity.
-He used to sit near the lawyer's office and heard what they discussed.
-One evening, Albamocho returned to his community in Cayambe and told his people there was a law for indigenous.
-Then, indigenes started using the law to defend themselves from the abuses of landowners and the church.
+One of the political influences of Caucango was an indigenous man called Juan Albamocho, who was a beggar.
+He used to sit near a lawyer's office while eavesdropping on their conversations, which led to him reporting the creation of a law protecting indigenous people to his local community in Cayambe.
+This prompted them to start using the law to defend themselves from the abuse of landowners and the church.